wedaly/workstation/README.md

 To use an existing Yubikey:
 ```
-# pcscd fights with another daemon on Fedora 34/35, so disable it.
+# pcscd fights with another daemon on Fedora 34/35, so may need to restart it.
-sudo systemctl disable pcscd
-sudo systemctl stop pcscd
+sudo systemctl restart pcscd

 # Workaround for "no keyserver available" error.
 gpgconf --kill dirmngr